uhqd/DoseHunter/README.md

 - F.-X. Arnaud: help for the 'oh my god' regex
 - B. Beeksma: add the Paddick, MU, ...
 - K. Lacaze: add the plan uncertainties analysis
-- F. Sayah: help KL finding the bug
+- F. Sayah: help KL finding the bug on v15... but it doesn't work on v18.
+Very interested if you are able to get data from plan uncertainty, using a stand alon script